+The Pentagon had no immediate comment on the lawsuit Tuesday.
 In the wake of the church massacre, military leaders have acknowledged the severity of their reporting lapses and vowed to improve.

 “This is a problem across all the services where we have gaps in reporting criminal activity of people in service,” the Army chief of staff, Gen. Mark A. Milley, said after it emerged that the Texas gunman’s Air Force conviction was never sent to the background-check database.

 The Pentagon’s acting inspector general, Glenn A. Fine, told a Senate committee earlier this month that “there’s really no excuse” for the military’s repeated failure to comply with the reporting rules.
 But even with bolstered compliance, major loopholes would still remain.

 Had Kelley’s conviction been in the background-check database, for example, he still could have purchased a gun in person or online from private sellers, who are not required to run the background check — an exemption known as the “gun show loophole.”

 And while federal law calls for domestic violence convictions to be reported, the rules generally exempt the reporting of misdemeanor convictions where the victim is only a dating partner, an exception known as the “boyfriend loophole.”

 But the sort of federal monitoring that the lawsuit proposes has had successes, including efforts by the Justice Department to rein in police departments that use discriminatory tactics or excessive force.